-The Food Safety Team investigate complaints made about food purchases and food premises.
-We do not investigate all complaints.
-Some are dealt with by Trading Standards.
+We investigate complaints made about food purchases and food premises.
+We do not investigate all complaints (some are dealt with by Trading Standards).
 The outcome and length of time it takes to investigate a complaint will depend on the circumstances.
 In any event we will keep you informed of any information we receive and action taken if appropriate.
 If any legal action is taken then this may involve you giving a witness statement and giving evidence in court.

 Complaints about hygiene in food premises